pm67nz/hpc_training/_lessons/006-file_systems.md

 title: HPC3 File and directory structure, and their use
 ---

+You will learn where to run and where to store your data.

 ### NeSI and NIWA research users

 It is important to use the file structure according to its purpose to get best performance while ensuring that important data are not lost.